How we learned the art of small living while exploring the country.

 The whole van build project started in 2017 and was the best version of a van build, two overwhelmed parents with lackluster, no scratch that…no carpenter skills, could muster.
 Building the van was a world of dualities, in one hand a power drill and the other a dirty diaper with a very powerful smell.
 On the driveway next to van lay the carefully wrapped fabric panel with the milk of a shattered baby bottle inching dangerously close to it.
 Background noise was either a power saw or screaming child, sometimes both and both equally deafening.
 We sawed, sanded, and drilled day and night in our yard, driveway or back patio, spending what to our neighbors must have seemed like an insane amount of time stuffed at odd angles inside the van while our kids ran wild and often naked in the yard.
 Savages unleashed in total Lord of the Flies anarchy!

-So in our mid 40’s with two businesses to run and a second child just arrived a year earlier, we designed a 30-day journey to Colorado to continue our living small experiment, all the while exposing our two young children to the world.
+So in our mid 40’s with two businesses to run and a second child just arrived, we designed a 30-day journey to Colorado to continue our living small experiment, all the while exposing our two young children to the world.

 Going in we both knew the madness of it all.
 Anyone who has a few kids knows the difficulty of keeping the ship afloat on a day to day basis at home, forget while packed inside a constantly moving van the size of a walk-in closet.
 So there it was, the obvious insanity of our idea, watching us from a shadowed corner of our room ready to pounce, its red eyes glowing in the shadows while each of us pretended not to see it.
 We bounced around fantasies, of schedules kept and work done, photoshoots made, rock climbing the glory of it all!